 Overland Park, KS 66210

-Make plans to recycle just about anything you can on Saturday, Oct.
-17, the Overland Park 2015 Recycling Extravaganza.
+Make plans to recycle just about anything on Saturday, April 23, Overland Park's 2016 Recycling Extravaganza.

 You can bring: